pangiann/CTF_challenges/shellcode/README.md

 > rdx // Arg#3: pointer to the environment array (NULL)

 Something that may seem confusing is the sift right in rbx register.
-With this instruction we just throw away the first '/' and when we push rbx in the stack instead of this slash we have a null byte in the end of the string.
+With this instruction we just throw away the first '/'.
+When we push rbx in the stack, instead of this slash we have a null byte in the end of the string.
 By the way it's a good time here to search about little and big endian.

 To compile it use nasm: